-Schedule C: Waste Condition number Condition C1 General waste must not be disposed of within MDL377, MDL277, or EPC548 unless otherwise authorised in this environmental authority.
-C2 Regulated waste must not be disposed of within MDL377, MDL277, or EPC548 C3 All general and regulated waste may be temporarily stored on MDL277, MDL377 and EPC548 prior to offsite disposal.
-C4 Residual drilling material can only be disposed of on-site: a) by mix-bury-cover method if the residual drilling material meets the approved quality criteria; or b) if it is certified by a suitably qualified third party as being of acceptable quality for disposal to land by the proposed method and that environmental harm will not result from the proposed disposal.
-C5 Waste rock The environmental authority holder must, where practical, separate acid producing waste rock from benign waste rock.
-C6 The environmental authority holder must dispose of acid producing waste rock in an excavation or pit and backfill as soon as practical.
+Schedule C Schedule C: Waste Condition number Condition C1 The holder of the environmental authority must not dispose of more than fifty (50) tonnes of general waste on EPC 881 per year.
+C2 Regulated waste must not be disposed of within EPC881.
+C3 All general and regulated waste may be temporarily stored on EPC881 prior to offsite disposal at a licensed facility.
+C4 Waste must not be disposed of within areas of Endangered Regional Ecosystem.
+C5 Residual drilling material can only be disposed of on-site: a) by mix-bury-cover method if the residual drilling material meets the approved quality criteria; or b) if it is certified by a suitably qualified third party as being of acceptable quality for disposal to land by the proposed method and that environmental harm will not result from the proposed disposal.
+C6 Waste rock The environmental authority holder must, where practical, separate acid producing waste rock from benign waste rock.
+C7 The environmental authority holder must dispose of acid producing waste rock in an excavation or pit and backfill as soon as practical.
 Backfill the excavation or pit containing acid producing waste rock with benign, low permeability material and seal the excavation or pit with a compacted capping layer at least one (1) meter thick.